 In recent years, we have worked with our partners to improve how we do this work.
-We have financially supported local efforts to make the most of existing land, adopted a 50-year plan for urban and rural reserves, required concept planning to ensure that UGB expansions will result in needed housing, passed legislation authorizing mid-cycle adjustments to the UGB, and continuously improved our technical analyses that support growth management decisions.
-In its most recent growth management decision in 2018, the Metro Council added four well-planned areas to the UGB as proposed by four cities in the region, and that year Metro's voters also approved a \$652.8 million bond measure to support investments in affordable housing.
+We have supported local efforts to make the most of existing land, adopted a 50-year plan for urban and rural reserves, required concept planning to ensure that urban growth boundary expansions will result in needed housing, and continuously improved our technical analyses that support growth management decisions.
+In its most recent growth management decision in 2018, the Metro Council added four well-planned areas to the UGB as proposed by four cities in the region.